Seniors Programs

 Ongoing Support

 We have a full time Coordinator available to ensure the success of all matches.
-Volunteering is both rewarding and challenging and Ashley is available to help celebrate the successes and help you and your senior navigate the difficulties.
+Volunteering is both rewarding and challenging and the Volunteer Coordinator is available to help celebrate the successes and help you and your senior navigate the difficulties.

 Why Do We Need A Coordinated Community Response To Elder Abuse?